-- 429-126.
-A reasonable assurance Client Assets Report shall include the following elements: - a.
-A title that; - i. clearly indicates the report is an independent reasonable assurance report; - ii. addresses the report to the Financial Conduct Authority9. - iii. states the name of the firm and its FCA Reference number. - b.
-Introductory paragraphs that: - i. specify the start and end date of the period being reported on; - ii. state that the report has been prepared as required by SUP 3.10.4R and is addressed to the Financial Conduct Authority in its capacity as regulator of financial services firms under the Financial Services and Markets Act 2000. - c.
-A description of the basis of opinion which shall state, where it is the case, that: - the CASS auditor has carried out all relevant procedures specified by this Standard; - ii. the opinions relate only to the period, or as at the date, specified; - iii. the opinions do not provide assurance in relation to any future period or date as changes to systems or controls subsequent to the date of this report may alter the validity of the opinions.
+126. A reasonable assurance Client Assets Report shall include the following elements:

+- a.
+A title that; - i. clearly indicates the report is an independent reasonable assurance report: - ii. addresses the report to the Financial Conduct Authority12. - iii. states the name of the firm and its FCA Reference number. - b.
+Introductory paragraphs that: - i. specify the start and end date of the period being reported on: - ii. state that the report has been prepared as required by SUP 3.10.4R and is addressed to the Financial Conduct Authority in its capacity as regulator of financial services firms under the Financial Services and Markets Act 2000. - c.
+A description of the basis of opinion which shall state, where it is the case, that: - i. the CASS auditor has carried out all relevant procedures specified by this Standard: - ii. the opinions relate only to the period, or as at the date, specified; - iii. the opinions do not provide assurance in relation to any future period or date as changes to systems or controls subsequent to the date of this report may alter the validity of the opinions. - d.
+An expression of opinion as to whether the firm maintained systems adequate to enable it to comply with the custody rules, collateral rules, mandate rules, client money rules, rules relating to nominee companies and secondary pooling events throughout the period since the last date at which a report was made. - e.
+An expression of opinion as to whether the firm was in compliance with the custody rules, collateral rules, mandate rules, client money rules, rules relating to nominee companies and secondary pooling events as at the period end date. - f.
+Where required by SUP 3.10.5R(3), an expression of an opinion as to whether the firm's nominee companies that are subsidiaries of the firm, and in whose name custody assets are registered, have maintained throughout the period systems for the custody, identification and control of custody assets which a) where adequate; and b) included reconciliations at appropriate intervals between the records maintained (whether by the firm or the nominee company) and statements of confirmations from custodians or from the person who maintained the record of legal entitlement. - q.
+Where required by SUP 3.10.5R(4), a statement as to whether the firm has complied with the rules in CASS 5.6 and CASS 7A (client money distribution) and CASS 11.13 (debt management client money distribution rules) in relation to that pooling event. - h.
+A statement that the report should be read in conjunction with the Breaches Schedule that the CASS auditor has prepared.

-9In the case of Insurance Intermediaries the FCA's rules require the report to be submitted to 'the firm'.
+12 In the case of Insurance Intermediaries, the FCA's rules require the report to be submitted to 'the firm'.